GEEGABYTE1/GEEGABYTE1/README.md

 ### Bonjour, I'm Jaival 👋

 ### I am a junior highschool python developer!
-I am always studying and testing out computer science concepts 😃
+I am always studying and testing out computer science and machine learning concepts 😃
 ### You could even say I'm an enthusiast 🤪
+### BTW, I also love making projects including different fields, such as medical science, space exploration, and more ‼️😁

 ## I’m currently working on 🔭
  - Complex Data Structures 🔬